grafana/writers-toolkit/docs/sources/review/lint-prose/index.md

 ### Before you begin

-If you are installing Vale on Linux, follow the [manual installation instructions](https://vale.sh/docs/vale-cli/installation/#github-releases).
-It may be possible to install Vale using the package repositories for your Linux distribution.
+If you are installing Vale on Linux, it may be possible to use the package repositories for your Linux distribution.
+The manual installation documented below is the preferred way to install Vale on Linux.

 {{% admonition type="note" %}}
 The Vale Snap is out of date and not maintained.
 Don't install Vale using the Ubuntu Snap store.